Mis-Sold PCP Car Finance Claims

 Are there any hidden fees or costs?

-We work on a No Win, No Fee basis, which means you won’t pay our legal fees if your claim doesn’t succeed.
 Our work is backed by insurance, so if your claim is unsuccessful, you’re protected.

 If your claim is successful, our agreed fee (plus VAT) will be deducted from your compensation before it’s paid to you.